Stairs. Entry group. Materials. Doors. Locks. Design

 How to use dolomite flour correctly

-There are 2 ways to apply DM:
+There are 2 ways to enter DM:

-• mix with earth.
+• mix with soil.

-Which is better: lime or flour
+Which is better: lime or flour?

 Dolomite application rates depending on soil acidity:

-4, 5 or less50
+4, 5 and less50

 4,5-5,2 45